-Our board has determined that each of our directors other than Mr. Travers and Mr. Russell is an independent director as defined by Rule 5605(a)(2) of the NASDAQ Stock Market LLC (NASDAQ).
-We believe that we are compliant with the independence criteria for boards of directors under applicable laws and regulations, including NASDAQ Rule 5605(a)(2).
+Our board has determined that each of our directors other than Mr. Travers and Mr. Russell is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Act pursuant to the Securities Exchange Act of 1934, as amended.
+We believe that we are compliant with the independence criteria for boards of directors under applicable laws and regulations.
 The board may meet independently of management as required.
 Although they are permitted to do so, the independent directors have not held regularly scheduled meetings at which non-independent directors and members of management are not in attendance.